MattBoiarski/pyvoice/README.md

 2. Download the PyVoice script file.

 # Installing PyVoice
-Either by cloningthe github repo, or by using pip.
+Either by cloning the github repo locally, or by using pip.

 To install PyVoice from PyPI, use the following command:
 ```sh